Best early October Prime Day computer deals

 - Dell Inspiron 24 AiO, Ryzen 5/16GB RAM/1TB SSD/24-inch 1080p touch display, $799.99 (16% off on Dell)

-I’m already seeing some really good deals on Amazon for HP all-in-ones.
-The HP AiO 27 model is absolutely stacked with productivity performance features.
-The Core i7 GPU and massive 64GB of RAM should be more than enough to keep you future-proofed for years to come.
+I’m already seeing some really good deals on HP’s website for their all-in-ones.
+The HP AiO 27 model comes with some solid productivity features for a very reasonable price.
+The Ryzen 7 GPU and 16GB of storage should be more than enough to accomplish all of your productivity tasks and everyday browsing needs.
 The HP Envy 34, HP’s top-of-the-line premium all-in-one model, is also on sale.
 While deals on this AiO are few and far between, it’s still early so keep your eyes on this model as it may become even cheaper in the next few days.

 FAQ